 If you had purchased Shares of the Initial Sub-Fund with CPF monies, you may only switch or convert such Shares to Shares of a different Class of the Initial Sub-Fund or to Shares of another Sub-Fund which may be purchased with CPF monies from the relevant CPF account.
-Similarly, if you had purchased Shares of the Initial Sub-Fund with SRS monies, you may only switch or convert such Shares to Shares of a different Class of the Initial Sub-Fund with SRS monies.
+Similarly, if you had purchased Shares of the Initial Sub-Fund with SRS monies, you may only switch or convert such Shares to Shares of a different Class of the Initial Sub-Fund or to Shares of another Sub-Fund which may be purchased with SRS monies.